SBA Officiers

 Dr. Fevig is a USPA-licensed skydiver and an FCC-licensed amateur radio operator.

-Professor Erick Agrimson serves as the Publications Director for the SBA and is also a founding member of the SBA.
-As the Publications Director, Professor Agrimson oversees the Publications Committee which handles all conference papers and the Journal for High Altitude Ballooning (JHAB).
+Professor Erick Agrimson serves as the Chief Editor for the SBA and is also a founding member of the SBA.
+As the Publications Director, Professor Agrimson oversees the Publications Committee, which handles all conference papers and the Journal for High Altitude Ballooning (JHAB).

 Professor Agrimson is an Associate Professor in the Physics department at St. Catherine University.
-He currently is serving as affiliate director for St. Catherine University’s portion of the Minnesota Space Grant Consortium, a NASA outreach program.
-Professor Agrimson uses high altitude weather balloons as a delivery method to send up payload boxes with varied instrumentation to study near space.
-St. Kate’s has had balloons reach altitudes of up to 35,000 meters (~115,000 feet) depending on the size of balloon used and payload mass.
-One of the current projects involving collaborative undergraduate researchers is the study of the Regener-Pfotzer (R-P) maxima to study galactic cosmic ray showers.
-Agrimson holds a BS (with a concentration in space physics) from Augsburg College, an MS from the University of Iowa and has completed advanced coursework toward a PhD in plasma physics.
+He is currently serving as affiliate director for St. Catherine University’s portion of the Minnesota Space Grant Consortium, a NASA outreach program.
+Professor Agrimson uses high-altitude weather balloons to deliver payload boxes with varied instrumentation to study near space.
+St. Kate’s has had balloons reach altitudes of up to 35,000 meters (~115,000 feet), depending on the balloon's size and payload mass.
+One of the current projects involving collaborative undergraduate researchers is the investigation of the Regener-Pfotzer (R-P) maxima in galactic cosmic ray showers.
+Agrimson holds a BS (with a concentration in space physics) from Augsburg College, an MS from the University of Iowa, and has completed advanced coursework toward a PhD in plasma physics.

-Dr. James Flaten serves as the Events Director for the SBA and is also a founding member of the SBA.
-As the Events Director, Dr. Flaten oversees the Events Planning committee, including helping coordinate the Academic High Altitude Conference and other events.
+Dr. James Flaten serves as an academic representative for the SBA and is also a founding member of the SBA.
+Dr. Flaten has served the SBA in several past roles, including planning the Academic High Altitude Conference, serving as an editor for the conference papers, and reviewing for the Journal of High-Altitude Ballooning.

 Dr. Flaten is an Associate Contract Professor in the Aerospace Engineering and Mechanics Department at the University of Minnesota - Twin Cities.
 Dr. Flaten holds a Ph.D. in Physics from the University of Minnesota - Twin Cities and a B.A. in Physics and Mathematics (with Computer Science emphasis) from Carleton College.
-Dr. Flaten serves as the Associate Director of the Minnesota Space Grant Consortium (MnSGC), a NASA higher education program that involves state-wide promotion of all things NASA-related.
+Dr. Flaten serves as the Associate Director of the Minnesota Space Grant Consortium (MnSGC), a NASA higher education program that promotes NASA-related activities statewide.
 He teaches NASA-related classes, including freshman seminars on high-altitude ballooning and high-power rocketry.
 Also, he works with college students and faculty (and others) on out-of-class NASA-related projects, including building and flying miniature spacecraft into the stratosphere using weather balloons, developing science payloads for NASA suborbital rocket flights, and mentoring student teams participating in high-power rocketry competitions.

 Reference:https://www.arrl.org/files/file/QST/This%20Month%20in%20QST/May2017/GLIFORT.pdf